What ICD-10 codes are used for influenza B?

 - J10.1: Yes.
 This code is billable as it specifies the influenza virus type and associated respiratory symptoms.

-- J10.8: Yes.
-This code is billable as it details non-respiratory symptoms caused by the identified influenza virus.
+- J10.2: Yes.
+This code is billable as it specifies the influenza virus type and associated gastrointestinal manifestations.

 Influenza B is one of the viruses responsible for seasonal flu epidemics.
 Here's what you need to know:

-- Influenza B symptoms can range from mild to severe, including fever, cough, sore throat, body aches, and fatigue.
+- Influenza B symptoms affects the respiratory tract and can range from mild to severe, including fever, cough, sore throat, body aches, and fatigue and some respiratory manifestations.

 - The virus spreads through respiratory droplets when an infected person coughs or sneezes.

-- Vaccination is the most effective way to prevent Influenza B.
+- Flu vaccination is the most effective way to prevent Influenza B.

-- Antiviral medications can reduce the severity and duration of the illness if taken early.
+- Antiviral medications can reduce the severity and duration of the illness if taken early especially during flu season.

 - Flu B